philc/book-notes/bringing up bebe - druckerman.md

 * Gems
+  * "The Pause": a common French parenting motion; pausing before attending to a baby's wants, to let them learn to self-soothe and deal with frustrations.
   * Making children eat at fixed meal times (and the same times as the adults eat) teaches them to wait, and wait without frustration, and generally become comfortable delaying gratification.
   * "When I tell Bean to be sage, I'm also telling her to behave appropriately.
 But I'm asking her to use good judgment and to be aware and respectful of other people.
 I'm implying that she has a certain wisdom about the situation and that she's in command of herself.
 And I'm suggesting that I trust her."
     * (I don't do this enough.
 Often, I lecture my daughter in public, to her shame, which she then resents.)
+  * "French experts view learning to cope with 'no' as a crucial step in a child's evolution.
+It forces them to understand that there are other people in the world, with needs as powerful as their own."
+  * "Cohen writes, 'Periods of playing and laughing should alternate naturally with periods of peace and quiet.
+You don't have to talk, sing, or entertain constantly.'"
+  * "It turns out that in French there are four magic words: sil vous plait (please), merci (thank you), bonjour (hello), and au revoir (good-bye).
+Please and thank you are necessary, but not nearly sufficient.
+Bonjour and au revoir -- and bonjour in particular -- are crucial."
+    * "Saying bonjour acknowledges the other person's humanity.
+It signals that you view her as a person, not just as someone who's supposed to serve you."
+  * "It's me who decides": "When I ask French parents what they most want for their children, they say things like 'to feel comfortable in their own skin' and 'to find their path in the world.'
+They want their kids to develop their own tastes and opinions.
+In fact, French parents worry if their kids are too docile.
+They want them to have character.
+But they believe that children can achieve these goals only if they respect boundaries and have self-control.
+So alongside character, there has to be cadre."
+  * "This idea that you're teaching, not policing, makes the tone a lot gentler in France." (versus disciplining).
 * Intro
   * The American parenting problem: "One writer defines the problem as 'simply paying more attention to the upbringing of children than can possibly be good for them.'"